unboxed/unboxed.co/source/blog/2019-05-16-introducing-the-concept-of-chatbots-into-older-audiences.html.markdown

 From grouping insights and synthesising each of these sessions, our team learned:<br/>

-* **It’s quick to test and learn** — there are a number of chatbot platforms available online to use as prototype concepts, such as IBM Watson Assistant, in which example content can be created and uploaded, then put into the hands of users for shadowing, quick testing and rapid feedback.<br/>
+* **It’s quick to test and learn** — there are a number of chatbot platforms available online to use as prototype concepts, such as [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant/), in which example content can be created and uploaded, then put into the hands of users for shadowing, quick testing and rapid feedback.<br/>
   <br/>
 * **Tone of voice is vital** — translating the medium of conversation into written responses to a wide range of individual questions is a very challenging task, especially when involving personal subject matters.
-Any feeling of doubt that a chatbot “doesn’t understand” makes people think twice about using and trusting this tool.<br/>
+Any feeling of doubt that a chatbot “doesn’t understand” makes people think twice about trusting and using this tool.<br/>
   <br/>
 * **There are varying levels of trust between webchat and chatbots** — users feel more comfortable with the knowledge that someone is sitting at the other side of the screen (webchat) than “speaking to a robot” (chatbot).<br/>
   <br/>
 * **It provides an intuitive interface** — the chatbot concept works quite well with users of a lower digital confidence, thanks to a simple interface of question and answer functionality.<br/>
   <br/>
-* **It often rates lower on a scale of preference, but not always** — when giving users the opportunity to rank their preference of how to receive complex information and share personal details, the chatbot (in this case) ranks lower than face-to-face, telephone and webchat channels.
+* **It often rates lower on a scale of preference, but not always** — when giving users the opportunity to rank their preference of how to receive information and share personal details, the chatbot (in this case) ranks lower than face-to-face, telephone and webchat channels.
 It does, however, rank higher for asking simple questions.<br/>

-In conclusion, our team found that whilst a chatbot wasn’t suitable for this need and audience that we were exploring, there is a strong user case for this channel to assist people of a lower digital confidence.<br/>
+In conclusion, our team found that whilst a chatbot wasn’t suitable for the need and audience that we've been exploring in this project phase, there is a potential user case for this channel to assist people of a lower digital confidence.<br/>

-The interface is similar to some familiar day-to-day tasks, such as sending a text message, as well as being simple enough to lower the chance of pressing the wrong button or users giving up due to confusion over how it works.<br/>
+The interface is similar to some familiar day-to-day tasks, such as sending a text message, as well as being simple enough to lower the chance of pressing the wrong button or people giving up due to confusion over how it works.<br/>

 Some potential further opportunities surrounding chatbots could be around efficient ways for local authorities and central government to gather simple information from those who are less likely to use technology to access services.